Barbary Coast: Spain

 When the fall of Granada completed the Reconquista in Iberia, Ferdinand II launched campaigns to curb Barbary piracy, taking North African cities including Melilla, and Charles V installed his vassal Muley Hacen in Tunis, though much of the Mediterranean remained under Ottoman influence until the Battle of Lepanto in 1571.
 In the 17th century, Barbary pirates, now including expelled Moriscos adopted European naval tactics most notably in the Republic of Salé whose 'Moriscos' exploited their familiarity with Spanish shores to raid the Spanish Levante in the 17th century.
 From 1617 onward, pirate raids targeted the northwest of Spain (Galicia), prompting the formation of a Spanish fleet around 1621 to defend against Barbary corsairs and the Dutch, albeit with limited success.

 United States

-The United States fought the Barbary Wars from 1801 to 1805 with some of the Barbary states which led up to the Battle of Derna, the first overseas military land action of the United States and the inspiration for the opening line of the Marines' Hymn "From the halls of Montezuma to the shores of Tripoli...".
+The United States fought the Barbary Wars from 1801 to 1805 with some of the Barbary states which led up to the Battle of Derna, the second overseas military land action of the United States and the inspiration for the opening line of the Marines' Hymn "From the halls of Montezuma to the shores of Tripoli...".
 The Second Barbary War ended with an agreement that American ships had free passage without the need to pay tribute.

+Portugal

+Between 1232 and 1245, various expeditions set out southward from the Balearic Islands, driven by the spirit of the Crusades.
+Conflicts among Arab tribes, Berbers, and Moorish kings led to the 1230 collapse of the Almohad Empire—founded in the 12th century—which was succeeded by three rival kingdoms: the Hafsids, who proclaimed themselves caliphs in Tunis; the Zayyanids in Tlemcen; and the Marinids of Fez.
+The conflict extended to Tlemcen, where a wall was built enclosing a palace and the mosque known as "The Victorious."